mrisher/smtp-sts/reporting.md

 In the event of a delivery failure, regardless of the delivery method, a sender SHOULD attempt redelivery for up to 24hrs after the initial attempt.
 As previously stated the reports are optional, so while it is ideal to attempt redelivery, it is not required.
-If multiple retries are attempted, they should be on a logarithmic scale.
+If multiple retries are attempted, ideally they would be on a logarithmic scale.

 # IANA Considerations